huynguyen250896/DrGA/README.md

 - datMODULE4: a data frame or matrix. `datMODULE4` has its rows are samples and its columns are genes.
 It is input data to serve to run the forth module.

 - cliMODULE4: a data frame or matrix.
 It includes its rows are samples, and its columns are clinical features of your choice.
-Note that the clinical data must have two columns as overall survival time (continuous variable) and overall survival status (binary variable; usually coded 1 as death and 0 as live) of all the subjects.
+Note that if users want to perform survival analysis, the clinical data must have two columns as overall survival time (continuous variable) and overall survival status (binary variable; usually coded 1 as death and 0 as live) of all the subjects.

 - timeMODULE4: a vector of overall survival time.
 It is a column vector of `cliMODULE4`.